-Imām al-Bukhārī does not label this section as kitāb but rather as bāb1.
-The difference between kitāb, bāb, and faṣl is that kitāb is the jins (genus), bāb is the nawʿ (type) and faṣl is the fard (singular).
-It can be thought of as a book, chapter, and section respectively.
+Imām al-Bukhārī labels this section bāb rather than kitāb.1 The distinction between kitāb, bāb, and faṣl is one of scope: kitāb is the jins (genus), bāb is the nawʿ (type), and faṣl is the fard (singular).
+The three may be thought of as book, chapter, and section respectively.

-Therefore, a question arises as to whether this chapter on revelation is a prelude to the forthcoming Kitāb al-Īmān (Book of Īmān) or whether it is a standalone section.
-This is a matter of discussion among the commentators of Ṣaḥīḥ al-Bukhārī.
-It is similar to the discussion, whether Sūrat al-Fātiḥah is within or outside the first juzʾ.
-Most say it is a standalone section and not part of Kitāb al-Īmān as it has kitāb separately written.
-Some have said that the reason it is not named as a kitāb is because it does not have any bāb under it.
+A question naturally arises: is this chapter on revelation a prelude to the forthcoming kitāb al-Īmān (Book of Īmān), or does it stand on its own?
+The point is contested among the commentators of Ṣaḥīḥ al-Bukhārī, much as the question of whether Sūrat al-Fātiḥah falls within or outside the first juzʾ.
+Most commentators hold that this chapter stands on its own and is not part of kitāb al-Īmān, since kitāb al-Īmān has its own heading.
+Some have held that the reason it is not styled a kitāb is that it has no bāb falling under it.

-Why did Imām al-Bukhārī start his book with the chapter of waḥy?
-Some say Imām al-Bukhārī started his book with the chapter of waḥy because this is the source of all goodness and through it the laws of religion are established; the dīn is based on whatever was revealed and Allāh inspired to the Prophet ﷺ.
-Therefore, if one does not believe in this then they will not believe in ḥadīth and the rulings derived therefrom.
+Why does Imām al-Bukhārī begin his book with the chapter of waḥy?
+The reason offered is that waḥy is the source of all good and the foundation upon which the laws of religion stand: the dīn rests on what was revealed and inspired to the Prophet ﷺ.
+One who does not believe in waḥy cannot believe in ḥadīth or in the rulings derived from it.

-Shaykh Zakariyyā Kāndhlawī mentions that Imām al-Bukhārī followed up the chapter of waḥy with the chapter of īmān, then ʿilm and then ṭahārah.
-It is mentioned this is because waḥy clarifies the rulings of religion and opens one to do ʿamal (actions).
-To carry out the correct aʿmāl it is necessary to have ʿilm, and ʿilm is not considered except after having īmān.
-Then he follows up with ṭahārah as this is the condition for the best of ʿamal, that is, ṣalāh.3
+Shaykh Zakariyyā Kāndhlawī notes that Imām al-Bukhārī follows the chapter of waḥy with the chapter of īmān, then ʿilm, and then ṭahārah.
+The order is itself instructive: waḥy clarifies the rulings of religion and so opens the door to ʿamal (action).
+Correct aʿmāl require ʿilm, and ʿilm in turn presupposes īmān. Ṭahārah then follows, since it is the condition of the foremost of aʿmāl, that is, ṣalāh.3

 ﴿وَقَوْلُ اللَّهِ جَلَّ ذِكْرُهُ: ﴿إِنَّا أَوْحَيْنَا إِلَيْكَ كَمَا أَوْحَيْنَا إِلَى نُوحٍ وَالنَّبِيِّينَ مِنْ بَعْدِهِ﴾